How The Gut Microbiota Affects Our Health with Dr. Erica & Dr. Justin Sonnenburg

 Bacteria that are beneficial or at least not harmful to the host, in contrast to pathogenic bacteria where the host derives no benefit and is actively harmed from the relationship.
 Roughly 100 trillion commensal bacteria live in the human gut.
 The term commensal comes from Latin and literally means “eating at the same table.”

 A glandular, modified simple columnar epithelial cell whose function is to secrete gel-forming mucins, the major components of mucus.
 They are found scattered among the epithelial lining of organs, such as the intestinal and respiratory tracts.
 They are found in the trachea, bronchi and larger bronchioles in the respiratory tract, small intestines, the large intestine, and conjunctiva in the upper eyelid.
 Goblet cells are a source of mucus in tears.

-Refers to the biochemical signaling taking place between the gastrointestinal tract and the nervous system. often involving intestinal microbiota.
-Several studies have shown that the gut microbiota is involved in the regulation of anxiety, pain, cognition and mood.
+A bidirectional signaling pathway between the gastrointestinal tract and the nervous system. often involving intestinal microbiota.
+Several studies have shown that the gut microbiota is involved in the regulation of anxiety, pain, cognition, and mood.